ASU-Docker-Kubernetes-GUI/dockernetes/README.md

 # Docker Management System (DMS)

-The docker management system (affectionately called _Dockernetes_, no relation to Lyft's Dockernetes), is a container management system devoted to making Docker deployments as easy and as painless as possible.
+The docker management system (affectionately called _Dockernetes_, no relation to Lyft's Dockernetes), is a parsedContainer management system devoted to making Docker deployments as easy and as painless as possible.

 This project is open source, and free.
 It is also open to contributions.